We’re Our Biggest Bullshitters

 It’s easy to get caught up in the lies we tell ourselves but none of those will bring us closer to the truth… and the truth is: you deserve to live a life where you feel free and fulfilled, where you dare to go after what you want, where old patterns and habits no longer rule you and most importantly, where the role of Self-Sabotaging Sally no longer exists.

 Ready to move forward?
 Here’s what #IndigoLoves:

 Check out this no-bullshit interview with Philip McKernan by the team at Voices in the Dark and get ready for some soul-transforming,

 ass-kicking insights into our personal habits and the stories we hide from our truest selves.

 Our signature course is back!
-Led by Head Psychologist, Mary Hoang, this is your rare opportunity to be coached by our founder through an immersive program designed to get you living a life that excites you.
+Led by Indigo Founder, Mary Hoang, this is your rare opportunity to be coached by our founder through an immersive program designed to get you living a life that excites you.